 After Kerry’s presentation, we will spend time critiquing work.

-Our prompt this month is “Chasing a Shadow.”
+Our prompt this month is “Do You Have a Dream?”
 (Remember–you may bring work on any topic.
 Writing to the prompt is optional.)

 Works brought for critique should be no more than two pages front only or one page front and back, typed, double-spaced, 12 pt font.